N.H. Admin. Code § Home 603.02

 (2) Report on the advisability or inadvisability of the purchase of the property;

-(3) Offer or perform additional inspectional services such as engineering, architectural, surveying, plumbing, electrical, pest control, or any other inspectional service requiring an occupational license and or registration in New Hampshire unless the inspector holds a valid registration and or occupational license, in which case he or she may inform the client that he or she is so registered or licensed, and is therefore qualified to go beyond this subdivision;
+(3) Offer or perform additional inspectional services such as engineering, architectural, surveying, plumbing, electrical, pest control, or any other inspectional service requiring an occupational license or registration in New Hampshire unless the inspector holds a valid registration or occupational license, in which case the inspector may inform the client that they are so registered or licensed, and is therefore qualified to go beyond this subdivision;

 (4) Estimate or project the cost of repairs or exclude any defects from the report based on their cost of repair;